Why compare and contrast in writing?

 - Build arguments with illustrative examples.

-- Prove your thesis using a framework the human brain understands best: a demonstration of two subjects next to each other.
-People “see” a concept better with another one nearby.
+- Prove your thesis using a framework the human brain understands best.

 How to Write a Compare and Contrast Essay